magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/23-login-with-auth0.png&#41;)
 {% include images-gallery.html imageCollection="step23" preview="false" max-width="100%" %}

-Once we click it and select our *Auth0* Account, we are going to be logged into ThingsBoard with our email's as Customer User:
+Once we click it and select our *Auth0* Account, we are going to be logged into IoT Hub with our email's as Customer User:

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/24_customer.png&#41;)
 {% include images-gallery.html imageCollection="step24" preview="false" max-width="100%" %}